 Biometrics and battlefield data help police to identify terrorists.

 Databases are at the heart of our counter-terrorism operations, especially those than can prevent travel.

 Disrupting the flow of terrorist funding is critical to curtailing their activities.

-Foreign terrorist fighters use social media for recruitment, radicalization, planning and funding.
+Terrorists use social media for radicalization, recruitment, funding, planning and execution of terror activities.

 The use of explosive materials by criminals and terrorist groups poses a significant threat in every country.